- § 1501

-(b) A party may be awarded alimony only if he or she is a dependent party after consideration of all relevant factors contained in subsection (c) of this section in that he or she:
+(b) A party may be awarded alimony only if such party is a dependent party after consideration of all relevant factors contained in subsection (c) of this section in that the party:

 (1) Is dependent upon the other party for support and the other party is not contractually or otherwise obligated to provide that support after the entry of a decree of divorce or annulment;

-(2) Lacks sufficient property, including any award of marital property made by the Court, to provide for his or her reasonable needs; and
+(2) Lacks sufficient property, including any award of marital property made by the Court, to provide for such party’s own reasonable needs; and

-(3) Is unable to support himself or herself through appropriate employment or is the custodian of a child whose condition or circumstances make it appropriate that he or she not be required to seek employment.
+(3) Is unable to support the party’s own self through appropriate employment or is the custodian of a child whose condition or circumstances make it appropriate that the party not be required to seek employment.

 (c) The alimony order shall be in such amount and for such time as the Court deems just, without regard to marital misconduct, after consideration of all relevant factors, including, but not limited to:

-(1) The financial resources of the party seeking alimony, including the marital or separate property apportioned to him or her, and his or her ability to meet all or part of his or her reasonable needs independently;
+(1) The financial resources of the party seeking alimony, including the marital or separate property apportioned to such party, and such party’s ability to meet all or part of such party’s own reasonable needs independently;